-020. Natural treatments : allergies
+020. Natural treatments for prevention : allergies

 Allergies are not just simple physical reactions; they are signals through which our body tells us it has encountered something it cannot process correctly.
 Whether it's food, dust, certain medications, or environmental factors, the body enters a state of 'high alert.'
 This defense, unfortunately, translates into moments of profound discomfort: from skin irritations and unbearable itching (pruritus) to swelling or respiratory difficulties.